CDrummond/music-similarity/README.md

 attribute that is in the range 0.8 ..
 1.0 a candidate must be in the range 0.8-`essentia.attr` ..
 1.0, and for each attribute in the range 0.0 ..
 0.2 a candidate must be in the range 0.0 ..
 0.2+`essentia.attr`
+* `essentia.weight` By default Musly is used for similarity score, and Essentia is used to filter tracks.
+However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score similarity based upon the Essentia attributes.
+This value then configures the percentage give to each metric. e.g. an `essentia.weight` of 0.4 will cause the similarity score to be base 60% Musly 40% Essentia.
 * `paths.db` should be the path where the SQLite and jukebox files created by this app can be written to or can be read from.
 * `paths.local` should be the path where this script can access your music